rapid7/komand-plugin-sdk-python/README.md

 This will overwrite the default `3-38`, provided that it exists in the `dockerfiles` directory.

 ### Testing Sample Plugin
-The easiest way to test changes to the SDK is by running it locally against one of the [sample plugins](./samples) included in the repository.
+The easiest way to test changes to the runtime is by running it locally against one of the [sample plugins](./samples) included in the repository.
 Make sure a virtual environment has been activated and then pass in the sample directory name as a parameter:
 ```
 > make sample=example run-sample
 ```

-Once the SDK and plugin python packages have been built and installed, the plugin will be started in `http` mode and listening at `http:0.0.0.0:10001`:
+The plugin will be started in `http` mode and listening at `http:0.0.0.0:10001`:
 ```
 [2020-02-13 23:21:13 -0500] [56567] [INFO] Starting gunicorn 19.7.1
 [2020-02-13 23:21:13 -0500] [56567] [INFO] Listening at: http://0.0.0.0:10001 (56567)